tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 If I hadn’t parked my car on the curb with the driver's door facing the store, I probably wouldn’t be writing this.

-Anyway, best to start where it started.
+Anyways, best to start where it started.

 Everything changed last year when I was on night duty for the Claysville police.
 It was supposed to be a simple job, and it was for a while.
 Claysville is a very small Kentucky river town, and it has a population of just three hundred and four.